jakewies/flexomatic/README.md

 `width`

-Using a number or keyword, you can explicitly set the `width` of a `Cell` as a percentage value.
+Explicitly sets the width of a `Cell` as a percentage value using a number greater than 0 and less than or equal to 1.

 ```javascript
   // as number